mlanza/ai-literacy/201/12-exposing-waypoints.md

 *AI helps you write the book.*

+The same holds for apps and for vibe coding.
+You won’t one-shot an impressive app whose foundation is worth building on.
+It won’t end well.
+So don’t task the AI with heroic leaps.
+Aim for controlled ones.

-That’s what you’ve been learning to do.
+That’s what you’re learning to do.

-You’ve practiced rebooting when things get murky.
+You’re rebooting when things get murky.

-You’ve started naming ideas, bucketing decisions, boxing what’s worth keeping.
+You’re naming ideas, bucketing decisions, boxing what’s worth keeping.

-You’ve learned how to compress large inputs and scale signal.
+You’re learning to compress large inputs and scale signal.

 Those are more than clever tricks.